top of page

 Who’s it for?

-This is a 10 week course that gets young people thinking and engaging with the issues of youth violence through honest discussion and reflection.
-They also get the opportunity to meet and speak with police officers, paramedics and other members of the community.
+The group also get the opportunity to meet and speak with police officers, paramedics and other members of the community.
 This gives them a broader understanding of the issues, helps build bridges and equips the students with life changing skills.
-One young person was able to prevent their friend from dying from a stab wound as a direct result of receiving first aid training on the course
+One young person was able to prevent their friend from dying from a stab wound as a direct result of receiving first aid training on the course.

 This course saves lives!